SEO for Hotels Dublin · Direct bookings · OTA defence

 Multi-property hotel group — separate sites or one site with sub-pages?

 Generally one site with property sub-pages (e.g. /dublin/, /cork/) — better internal link flow, simpler brand-entity authority, easier multi-language.
 Separate sites only when properties target very different audiences (boutique vs chain).
-We size the Matrix recommendation after the audit, once the architecture and property priorities are clear.
+We size the recommendation after the free snapshot, once the architecture and property priorities are clear.

 Reclaim direct bookings.
 Stop paying OTAs for guests who searched your name.

 free AI Search Snapshot.
-We'll come back with the priority fixes — brand defense, Hotel schema, free Hotel listings, room pages, multi-language, review velocity — ranked by impact on direct booking share.
+We'll come back with the priority fixes — brand defence, Hotel schema, free Hotel listings, room pages, multi-language, review velocity — ranked by impact on direct booking share.